 • Service Request/Fulfillment – managing requests for information or software/hardware support

 • Incident/Problem Management – managing requests for issue or problem resolution

 • Change Management – managing requests for changes to IT systems or services

 During an organization’s start up phase, these processes tend to be very manual, communication is done via email, and tracking is done via Excel spreadsheets.
 Teams work in silos and the tools are mostly segmented from each other.
-As an organization grows, this manual process results in inefficiencies, roadblocks, and loss of productivity.
+As an organization grows, this manual process results in inefficiencies, roadblocks, and loss of productivity (some teams solve this by setting up an integration between support and development ).
 Today, businesses are competing based on their ability to pivot and scale quickly.
 IT services need to be even more agile and efficient to enable growth.
 ITSM tools should enable IT Operations to better support its customers.
 Common pain points while scaling IT Operations implicates the need for proactiveness, responsiveness, and visibility.

 |IT Operations service goals||Why is it important?||How Jira Service Desk can benefit?|

 |Proactiveness||Ability to perform steps to detect issues quickly or to expedite resolution path||

 |Visibility||Ability to track the health of operations on different dimensions such as request status, team workload, rate of resolution, etc.||